Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: Extensions to Other Domains

 \subsection{Reconstruction in higher-dimensional Euclidean space}

-The simplest generalization is where the underlying domain is $[0,n^{1/m}]^m \subset \R^m $, i.e., an $m$-dimensional hypercube with volume $n$.
-Here $m$ is a constant, i.e., it does not vary with $n$.
-Let the radius be $r$.
+The simplest generalization is where the underlying domain is $[0,n^{1/m}]^m \subset \R^m $, i.e., an $m$-dimensional hypercube with volume $n$. where $m$ is fixed, i.e., it does not vary with $n$.
+Let the radius of \jdc{$G$} be $r$.
 Then, $n$ points are selected at random from the hypercube and pairs of them are adjacent if they are within Euclidean distance $r$.
 As before, the goal is to reconstruct the points' positions based on the adjacency matrix of the graph.

 The following lemma generalizes Lemm~\ref{lem:lens-width-area}, and relates the width of a lens defined as the intersection of two balls of radius $r$ to its $m$-dimensional volume.

 \begin{lemma} Let $B_1$, $B_2$ be two overlapping Euclidean balls of radius $r_1 \le r_2$, respectively, in $\R^m$.
 Consider the lens $L = B_1 \cap B_2$.
 Let $\eps$ denote the width of $L$, that is,